HyenaPixel: Global Image Context with Convolutions: Introduction

+Token mixers with sub-quadratic complexity are highly sought after, as image resolution is one of the most important performance factors for image classification~\cite{tu2022maxvit}, vision language modeling~\cite{mckinzie2024mm1}, and other downstream tasks.
+Currently, attention requires specialized strategies, such as subdividing input images followed by separate processing~\cite{lin2023sphinx, mckinzie2024mm1}, potentially limiting image context.
+Alternatively, to aggregate information over the entire input with small efficient local operations, a deep network is essential~\cite{szegedy2015going,he2016deep,tan2019efficientNet}.
+A promising new path is the integration of large convolutional filters for sequence modeling~\cite{poli2023hyena,fu2023simple} and also for vision with medium~\cite{peng2017large,liu2022convnet,guo2022segnext} to large kernels sizes---up to 61$\times$ 61~\cite{ding2022scaling,liu2023more}.

-Intuitively, attention provides global context by calculating a weighted sum for each token based on its similarity to other tokens~\cite{vaswani2017attention}.
-A convolution filter can be interpreted as learned discrete attention matrices, in which for small kernel sizes most values are zero.
-In this setting, we ask two research questions: i) Is an approximation of attention with fixed learned attention patterns, like the Hyena operator, a sufficient replacement for fine-granular, fully data-driven attention in vision applications? ii) Does the addition of spatial bias impact performance?
+In this work, we explore the Hyena operator~\cite{poli2023hyena} as an attention replacement in vision applications.
+The Hyena operator uses long convolutions with gating and was originally proposed for causal language modeling.
+This token mixer qualifies for this exploration because of its sub-quadratic complexity with respect to input sequence length and its use of convolution, native to computer vision.
+In addition, Hyena has a similar intuition as attention: It provides global context by computing a weighted sum, data-driven for attention and learned for Hyena, over all input tokens for each output token.
+In this setting, we ask two research questions: i) Is an approximation of attention with fixed learned attention patterns, like the Hyena operator, a sufficient replacement for fine-granular, fully data-driven attention in vision applications? ii) Does the addition of a fixed pixel neighborhood or spatial bias impact performance?

-Figure~\ref{fig:preview} illustrates our approach.
+Fig.~\ref{fig:preview} illustrates our approach.
 We extend the causal convolution-based attention replacement Hyena~\cite{poli2023hyena} by considering bidirectional, non-causal information flow---bidirectional Hyena (H$_\text{b}$)---and by accommodating the 2D nature of images with spatial bias---HyenaPixel (\hypx{}).